aws-samples/serverless-patterns/cdk-eventbridge-stepfunction/README.md

 * Event bus: Ensure that your new event bus is selected.
 * Event source: Enter `awsConsole`.
-* Detail type: Enter `StartReminder` - this is essential because only `StartReminder` events trigger the Step Function.
+* Detail type: Enter `StartReminder` - this is essential because only `StartReminder` events trigger the Step Functions workflow.
 * Event detail: In the event detail, you should craft a JSON payload that sets the `at` field to be a date that's a few minutes in the future.
 Make sure to adjust the time based on your local timezone in the `at` field.

 ```json